-Dynamic pricing is a well-known term yet, if you were to ask 10 pricing experts to define it, you could very well get 10 different answers!
-Dynamic pricing is a sought-after capability for executive and pricing leaders seeking to break free from the limitations of pricing in manual tools.
+Dynamic pricing is a well-known term.
+Yet, if you were to ask 10 pricing experts to define it, you could very well get 10 different answers!
+Dynamic pricing is important for executive and pricing leaders seeking to break free from the limitations of pricing in manual tools.

 - Can you update prices in real-time across channels without arduous manual effort?